 Perhaps the most important item to understand about landed cost is that duty and tax is not a landed cost.
-A total landed cost is made up of much more than duty and taxes. iGlobal Stores total landed cost calculation includes duty and tax as well as any other charges that might be incurred, depending on the shipping carrier and service level used.
+A total landed cost is made up of much more than duty and taxes.
+Zonos total landed cost calculation includes duty and tax as well as any other charges that might be incurred, depending on the shipping carrier and service level used.

 What makes up a total landed cost?